DiscoStarslayer/Blog/about.md

 _Hey there!
 My name's Darren Thompson and thanks for visiting my little corner of the internet!_

 I am a full stack software developer by trade living in Toronto, Canada.
 I'm currently working on cool tech for sports fans [@theScore](https://twitter.com/theScore).
-I have also worked in banking, education.

 I am skilled in all things Javascript, and I love working with ReactJS, Elixir/Pheonix and Rust.
 Constantly on a mission to learn new things and explore out of my comfort zone.
-I have many interests, some being Functional Programming, UX, [Making/Hacking (in the constructive sense)](https://en.wikipedia.org/wiki/Hackerspace), Robotics, Embedded Systems, and Games.
+I have many interests, some being Functional Programming, UX, [Making/Hacking (in the constructive sense)](https://en.wikipedia.org/wiki/Hackerspace), Embedded Systems, and Games.

 Follow me on twitter [@DiscoStarslayer](https://twitter.com/DiscoStarslayer).
 I've also got a [GitHub](https://github.com/DiscoStarslayer) page with some of my projects.